 Johannesburg has a wide variety of of hotels that will satisfy every type of need, from affordable popular name hotels to 5 star boutique hotels for the if you so please.

-The jewel of Pretoria is Sandton, the commercial hub of the city which continues to grow as the commercial heart of the city of gold.
+The jewel of Johannesburg is Sandton, the commercial hub of the city which continues to grow as the commercial heart of the city of gold.
 The Sandton City Centre has it all, with numerous luxury hotels and apartments like the Michelangelo adjacent to Sandton City, which accommodates guests as both a hotel and place to stay and an entertainment venue.

 Places To Visit